cosmos/sdk-tutorials/hellochain/tutorial/04-module.md

   scaffold module [user] [repo] [moduleName] [flags]
   ````

-  assuming our appp is at `$GOPATH/github.com/cosmos/sdk-tutorials/hellochain`we would want to run the following to generate our module (note modules live in the `x/` directory by convention.
+  assuming our app is at `$GOPATH/github.com/cosmos/sdk-tutorials/hellochain`we would want to run the following to generate our module (note modules live in the `x/` directory by convention).
   ```
   bash
   $ cd hellochain/x